zack-tan/wine-pricing-factors-causal-inference/readme.md

 This column also had a very high cardinality, so the top 10 by frequency were kept with the rest being mapped to 'Other'.

 ## Modeling
+As the price prediction is one of the primary focuses of this project, the main performance metrics for modelling were Root Mean Squared Error (RMSE) and Mean Average Error (MAE).
+Basic linear regression, decision tree, random forest, gradient boosting, support vector machine and multi-layer perceptron (MLP) regression models were trained and evaluated based on the performance metrics outlined above as well as runtimes.

+In addition to the prediction modeling, random forest was used to identify feature importances.

 ## Causal Analysis